Bokhundjara incident

-The 2007 Bokhundjara incident refers to a skirmish that occurred between Georgia and its breakaway republic of Abkhazia near the border with Georgia proper in Abkhazia Tkvarcheli District on September 20, 2007, between Georgian Interior Ministry commandos and Abkhaz forces.
+The 2007 Bokhundjara incident, in Georgia more commonly known as the special operation Kodori 2007, was a confrontation between Georgian Interior Ministry commandos and forces of Georgia's breakaway republic of Abkhazia and Russia near the de facto border in Tkvarcheli District on September 20, 2007.
 The United Nations Observer Mission in Georgia (UNOMIG) launched an independent investigation of the incident.
 On October 11, 2007, it released a progress report, confirming the incident took place on Abkhaz-controlled territory at the foot of Mount Bokhundjara, thus confirming the Abkhaz version of the event.
 On October 27, 2007, Georgia released the arrested Abkhazians and handed them over to the U.N. observers as a "sign of good will."

 Skirmish

 The clash between the Georgian Interior Ministry forces and Abkhaz unit was first reported by the Georgian side on September 20, 2007.
 The Abkhaz authorities confirmed the fact and casualties.
 However, the two reports diverged, on where exactly the clash occurred and which side attacked first.
 In a shootout, the Abkhaz lost two dead, at least two wounded and seven captured by the Georgian force.

 Both Georgian and Abkhaz sources agreed, that the two officers killed in action were Russians, who had formerly served in the CIS peacekeeping forces and then had trained Abkhaz military near the town of Tkvarcheli.
 However, the Russian military officials denied any involvement of Russian officers in the incident.

 After the skirmish, the Abkhaz administration placed its forces on alert and began the mobilization of troops near the Kodori Gorge.
 On September 21, 2007, the Russian daily Gazeta reported, on the basis of accounts of eyewitnesses, the shootout occurred between the Russian peacekeeping unit and Abkhaz border guards with the resultant casualties on both sides.
 Neither Abkhaz nor Russian officials have ever commented on this, however.